 As a game centered around using a smartphone to get ahead on the streets of Chicago, it's only natural that Watch Dogs would get a companion app.
 But this isn't your typical bonus offering that just provides a mini-map, some background information, and a few doodads.
 Watch_Dogs Companion: ctOS is a multiplayer extension to the main game.
 While console or PC players are doing everything they can to make it from checkpoint to checkpoint, mobile gamers are giving their all to stop them.

 Looking for the previous roundup editions?
 Find them here.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got an exhaustively realistic flight sim, a Dance Dance Revolution clone, a colorful slot racing game, and a kid-friendly puzzle game.
+Today we've got a Zombie-themed Trials clone, an interesting take on the marble maze, and a good-looking room escape puzzler.

 Listen, EA, you're one of the biggest video game publishers in the world.
 It's not my place to tell you what to do, and far be it from me to say that you have to support Android's standard online and social gaming featureset in your games.
 But it would probably be a good idea.
 Case in point: the over-the-top basketball game NBA Jam.
 The title just got updated with Google Play Games support.